-- A. Eligibility- Any reputable person who can furnish proof that he/she is capable through ability or experience may act in the capacity of the event manager.
-The Event Manager and Secretary should be a current member of ASHA. - B. Person in Charge The event manager shall be the person in charge of the ASHA event.
-Mandatory attendance of the Show Manager on the event grounds is required while he/she is in charge. - C. Announcement Flyers, Entry Forms, and Show Schedules The Event Manager shall have the jurisdiction over preparing and mailing all items related to the event.
-The event manager shall provide announcement flyers, schedules, entry forms, etc. to the ASHA Office at least 60 days prior to the event for publicity purposes.
-The manager shall enforce the arrival and departure times as advertised. - D. Responsibilities The event manager shall at all times extend every effort to satisfy the comfort of the horses, the exhibitors, the spectators and the officials.
+- A. Eligibility: Any reputable person who can furnish proof that he/she is capable through ability or experience may act in the capacity of the event manager.
+The event manager should be familiar with ASHA rules and procedures and a current member of ASHA. - B. Person in Charge: The event manager shall be the person in charge of the ASHA event.
+Mandatory attendance of the show manager on the event grounds is required while he/she is in charge. - C. Announcement flyer, entry form and show schedule: The event manager shall have the jurisdiction over preparing and mailing all items related to the event.
+The event manager shall provide announcement flyers, schedules, entry forms, etc. to the ASHA office at least sixty (60) days prior to the event for publicity purposes.
+The manager shall enforce the arrival and departure times as advertised. - D. Responsibilities: The event manager shall at all times extend every effort to satisfy the comfort of the horses, exhibitors, spectators and officials.
 The manager shall be held responsible for maintenance of clean and orderly condition throughout the event.
-The manager is responsible to see that ASHA Event Reports, Fees and competition results are submitted to the Association within fourteen (14) days of the last date of the event. - E. Authority -The event manager shall have the authority to enforce all rules and requirements referring to the event.
-The manager may excuse any horse or exhibitor from the event for the safety of other horses, exhibitors or spectators or remove an exhibitor for unsportsmanlike conduct. - F. Retain Copies of Judges Sheets-Show management shall retain copies of original signed judges score sheets, copy of show results and entry forms for at least one year.
+The manager is responsible to see that ASHA event reports, fees and competition results are submitted to the Association within fourteen (14) days of the last date of the event. - E. Authority: The event manager shall have the authority to enforce all rules and requirements referring to the event.
+The manager may excuse any horse or exhibitor from the event for the safety of other horses, exhibitors or spectators, or remove an exhibitor for unsportsmanlike conduct. - F. Retain copies of Judges Sheets: Show management shall retain copies of original signed judges score sheets, copy of show results and entry forms for at least one year.

-EV 055 SHOW SECRETARY
+EV-055 SHOW SECRETARY

-- A. Eligibility- Any reputable person may act in the capacity of show secretary who can furnish proof that he or she is capable through ability and experience and is familiar with ASHA rules and procedures.
+A. Eligibility: Any reputable person who can furnish proof that he/she is capable through ability or experience may act in the capacity of the show secretary.
+The event manager should be familiar with ASHA rules and procedures and a current member of ASHA.
 The show secretary may not hold the position of show manager or ring steward at a show at which he/she serves as show secretary.
-The show secretary shall be the primary person responsible for verifying exhibitor and horse/s eligibility and correctness of clinic and show reports and results, thus requiring MANDATORY attendance of the show secretary on the event grounds throughout the duration of his/her responsibilities at the event. - B. Responsibility The responsibility of the show secretary shall be to - Serve as primary contact for show results by recording both entries and show results and maintaining these records for at least one year - Submitting ASHA Event Reports and monies along with competition results in hard copy to the Association within fourteen (14) days of the last date of the event.
+The show secretary shall be the primary person responsible for verifying exhibitor(s) and horse(s) eligibility and correctness of clinic and show reports, and results, thus requiring mandatory attendance of the show secretary on the event grounds throughout the duration of his/her responsibilities at the event.

+- B. Responsibilities: The responsibility of the show secretary shall be to: - 1.
+Serve as primary contact for show results by recording both entries and show results and maintaining these records for at least one year. - 2.
+Submitting ASHA event reports and monies along with competition results in hard copy to the Association within fourteen (14) days of the last date of the event.
 Competition results in electronic format should be submitted to the Association as soon as possible after the event.

-EV - 060 COMPETITION RESULTS
+EV-060 COMPETITION RESULTS